Energy mythbusting

 2. Should I put clingfilm on the windows?

-Although clingfilm is normally used to wrap up your sandwiches, the Energy Saving Trust says it can actually help keep your home warm too.
+Although clingfilm is normally used to wrap up your sandwiches, it may actually help keep your home warm too.

 While clingfilm works in theory...